 Over the years, I have also operated as GA4JPZ, GQ4JPZ, 2S4JPZ, GD4JPZ, GJ4JPZ/A, G4JPZ, G4JPZ/W6, G4JPZ/W2, G4JPZ/W0, N6OET, YV5/N6OET, N6OET/KH6, F0GVO, DJ0ZF, DJ0ZF/OE, EA8/GM4JPZ, CT1/GM4JPZ, DL/GM4JPZ, DJ0ZF/HB9 as well as having been an operator on A65WARD, GT4AAF/P, GS4AAF/P, GS4WAB, GM100RSGB, GB558VUL, and GB1TAY.

-Operated from January 25, 2014 until November 30, 2014 as GA4JPZ to mark the Homecoming celebrations and other events in Scotland that year.
+I operated from January 25, 2014 until November 30, 2014 as GA4JPZ to mark the Homecoming celebrations and other events in Scotland that year.
 During this time I had 1,810 QSOs, worked stations in 221 DXCC entities, and had a great time meeting many interesting people.
 I also worked WAS with this prefix, and was frustrated with myself to discover I had worked 49 states in CW alone but had missed Utah!
 I really cannot think of any bad, or impolite, behaviour I encountered using the GA prefix, and have grown to realise that the number of people in the hobby who behave badly is very small indeed.
 (Although listening to the rude behaviour in the pileups around K1N, FT4TA etc. sometimes I wonder...)
 Question is: Do we pay enough attention to training people in operating procedures and standards now that most people come into the hobby without spending time as an SWL first?

 If you want a QSL, then I uploaded the GA4JPZ log to LotW already and am slowly catching up with direct DX cards when I can drag myself away from the rig, plus I will send off all other cards via the bureau over the coming months.
 If you send me a direct card I will answer direct and would appreciate a contribution to the postage if you can afford it.
 If you can't, that's OK, I'll answer direct anyway.

-Antenna party on 8th March 2014 with Mark 2M0LEW (now MM0LWS), Paul GM0BKC, Pete GM1CMF and Mark MM6BJJ.
+Antenna party on 8th March 2014 with Mark 2M0LEW (now MM0LWS), Paul GM0BKC, Pete GM1CMF and Mark MM6BJJ (now 2M0RRT).
 Dundee Amateur Radio Club at its best!
 I could not have done this without their help.

 The mast getting fixed to the wall